-Based upon and subject to the foregoing, and assuming the receipt of the appropriate consideration for the Common Shares, we are of the opinion that the Common Shares have been duly authorized and are validly issued, fully paid and nonassessable, and upon the valid exercise of the Warrants, the Warrant Shares have been duly authorized and will be validly issued, fully paid and nonassessable.
+Based upon and subject to the foregoing, and assuming the receipt of the appropriate consideration for the Shares and the Warrant Shares, we are of the opinion that the Shares have been duly authorized and are validly issued, fully paid and nonassessable, and that the Warrant Shares are duly authorized and will be validly issued, fully paid and nonassessable when exercised pursuant to the terms of the Warrants.

-It is understood that this opinion is to be used only in connection with the offer and sale of the Shares while the Registration Statement is in effect.
+It is understood that this opinion is to be used only in connection with the offer and sale of the Shares and Warrant Shares while the Registration Statement is in effect.